Tye Sheridan: 2020s

 In 2020, Sheridan starred alongside Ana de Armas, John Leguizamo and Helen Hunt in Michael Cristofer's crime drama film The Night Clerk, which was released on February 21, 2020, by Saban Films and he was cast as the lead role in the survival thriller series Wireless, which premiered on September 13, 2020, on Quibi.
 In the same year, Sheridan took a voice role in the "Face of the Franchise" mode of Madden NFL 21.
 Also the same year, he co-founded AI production tools company Wonder Dynamics with visual effects artist Nikola Todorovic.
 Autodesk acquired the company in May 2024.

 In 2021, Sheridan co-starred in the Neil Burger sci-fi thriller Voyagers (2021) with Colin Farrell, Lily-Rose Depp, Isaac Hempstead Wright, and Fionn Whitehead.
 In the same year, Sheridan starred in the crime drama film The Card Counter opposite Oscar Isaac, Tiffany Haddish and Willem Dafoe, which premiere at the 78th Venice International Film Festival on September 2, 2021, and was released on September 10, 2021, by Focus Features.
 Also the same year, Sheridan co-starred Ben Affleck, Lily Rabe and Christopher Lloyd in the coming-of-age movie The Tender Bar directed by George Clooney, in which he played the lead character named JR Maguire.

 In 2023, Sheridan starred alongside Sean Penn in the thriller drama film Asphalt City, based on the 2008 novel, "Black Flies", by Shannon Burke, which was released on May 18, 2023.
 The film originally had the Black Flies name, but was changed prior to its US release.

 In 2024, Sheridan joined the cast in the crime thriller film The Order directed by Justin Kurzel, based on the 1989 non-fiction book The Silent Brotherhood by Kevin Flynn and Gary Gerhardt, which premiered in competition on August 31, 2024 at the 81st Venice International Film Festival.

+In 2026, Sheridan starred in the drama film The Housewife alongside Naomi Watts, Michael Imperioli, Luke Evans, Lena Olin and Debi Mazar, directed by Ben Shirinian, released on September 10, 2026.